syncfusion-content/maui-docs/MAUI/Picker/populating-items.md

 # Populating Items in MAUI Picker (SfPicker)

-In .NET MAUI, you can bind a Picker control to an external data source by setting its ItemsSource property to an ObservableCollection<object>.
-This allows the Picker to display and update data from the collection.
+In .NET MAUI, you can bind a Picker control to an external data source by setting its ItemsSource property to an ObservableCollection.
+This enables the Picker to display and update data from the collection.

-To bind the items source in picker, set the SfPicker.Columns.ItemSource property as shown in the following code.
+To bind the item source in the picker, set the `SfPicker.Columns.ItemSource` property as shown in the following code.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}